 Building Footprints: The footprint of Unit 1 Family Cottage, will impact the rootzone of tree #8 so much that it is recommended that this tree be removed for the construction of the dwelling at its current location on the property.
 The pine tree on the neighbours property will have about 15% of its PRZ impacted by this dwelling as well.
-I recommend that the excavation for this Unit 1 be observed by the project arborist to ensure no major roots of neighbouring tree are affected by the excavation process.
+I recommend that the excavation for this Unit 1 be observed by the project arborist to ensure no major roots of neighouring tree are affected by the excavation process.
 Strata lot A with its construction of a foundation will slightly impact the PRZ of trees #10, #11.
 Excavations should be observed by an arborist.
 The strata lot B had been well situated between the PRZ's of trees #'s 15 and 16.
-There is still the chance of root damage in the excavation process so I would recommend exploratory digging prior to the excavations and the excavation work be observed by an arborist.
+There is still the chance of root damage in the excavation work be observed by an arborist.